How to defend yourself against online scams

 Report an email

-Worried you've been a victim of a phishing attempt?
-Here's what you need to do
+Think you’ve fallen for a phishing scam?
+Here’s what to do

-- Change your password: if an online portal has been accessed without your authorization, you must change your password immediately, keeping in mind some simple rules:
+• Change your password immediately: If an online portal has been accessed without your authorization, update your password right away.
+Follow these best practices:

 Phishing at a glance: